Salf1-Sabit/Weather-App/README.md

 ## Features

 - **Current Weather:** Provides current weather information including temperature, humidity, wind speed, and weather conditions.
-- **Search Functionality:** Users can search for weather information by city name or ZIP code.
+- **Search Functionality:** Users can search for weather information by city name.
 - **Responsive Design:** The app is fully responsive and works seamlessly across desktop, tablet, and mobile devices.
 - **Clean UI:** The user interface is designed to be intuitive and easy to navigate.